-5th MT Stress Fracture
+5th Metatarsal Stress Fracture

 A stress fracture to the 5th MT (metatarsal) is commonly known as a 'Jones fracture' and strikes along the bone coming off the little toe into the body of the foot.
 It is less common than many sports injuries but can be problematic where it does occur.
 This injury is distinct from a 5th MT avulsion fracture, which is provoked by force from a foot ligament and mostly connected to trauma or ankle twisting (see our article for further details).

-Symptoms of MT Stress Fracture
+Symptoms of Metatarsal Stress Fracture

 Pain will be present midway along the outside of the foot, which can be a sharp pain or a chronic ache depending on the severity of the stress fracture.
 The pain is worsened during physical activity, especially weight bearing, and walking can become very difficult as a result.
 The injured party will often report some pain in the foot before the fracture is sustained; this is due to the gradual deterioration that leads to the injury.
 Most of the time it is easy to identify the moment of the fracture, and sometimes the symptoms arise on both feet.